 Although some of the first quaternions have lost folia, catchwords, linking a gathering with its next one, can still be found on fol.
-14v, 22v, 30v, 37v and 45v [FIG. 4].
+14v, 22v, 30v, 37v and 45v.

 B) 16 fols.
 (255 x 150 mm); 18-lines, single column; bifolia; pricking and ruling (in dry point) done for both vertical (one for each side) and horizontal lines (pricked in the outer margin).
 The interlinear space results, again, irregular.
-Neither signatures nor catchwords were used to help organize the gatherings [FIG. 5].
+Neither signatures nor catchwords were used to help organise the gatherings.

 Copyist/s and scripts:

 One scribe, who for Díaz y Díaz subscribed on fol.
-47v, copied part A in a minuscule Visigothic script with cursive influence.
-The same hand wrote down on the outer margins the texts to be rubricated in Half-Uncial script with the openings of each of the works copied [FIG. 1].
+47v, copied part A in a Visigothic minuscule script with cursive influence.
+The same hand wrote down on the outer margins the texts to be rubricated in Half-Uncial script with the openings of each of the works copied.
 This scribe has been dated by Díaz y Díaz as from the 10th century.

-None of the three scribes show a calligraphic script, but rather rudimentary skills in writing [FIG. 6] meaning that the text was not carefully written as in other lavishly made codices to be treasured.
+None of the three scribes shows a calligraphic script, but rather rudimentary skills in writing meaning that the text was not carefully written as in other lavishly made codices to be treasured.
 This codex just required to be useful.
 Thus, the script needed to be easy to read, the text easy to follow.
 No flourishes were used because none were necessary.

 Illuminator/s: There are no miniatures in any of the two parts of the codex.
 Only some simple initials in red (part A) and red and green (part B).

-Origin: While for Millares this codex should have been made in a Mozarabic center considering its content, Díaz y Díaz ascribes it to Castilia; moreover, to a Castilian center nearby Aragon.
+Origin: While for Millares this codex should have been made in a Mozarabic centre considering its content, Díaz y Díaz ascribes it to Castilia; moreover, to a Castilian centre nearby Aragon.
 Bearing in mind the first part of the codex, it was clearly made for a female monastic community.
 Considering the second part, it must have been written in or for a monastery consecrated to San Pelayo.
-It has been proposed the women’s monastery of San Pelayo, near Salas de los Infantes (Burgos), as production center, although it could have been copied in any other pelagian cenobium nearby Silos.
+It has been proposed the women’s monastery of San Pelayo, near Salas de los Infantes (Burgos), as its production centre, although it could have been copied in any other pelagian cenobium nearby Silos.

-Provenance: Santo Domingo de Silos; it seems that this codex was in the monastery’s archive in the 18th century as included on its catalog.
+Provenance: Santo Domingo de Silos; it seems that this codex was in the monastery’s archive in the 18th century as included on its catalogue.